vitorq/ts-tdd-banking-exercise/README.md

 ```
 If that's whay you see, you are ready to start.

+The `main.spec.ts` file has a series of test implemented to show the basic syntax of the jest framework

+The `main.ts` file has a dummy function used to illustrate how to implement a test.

 ## Considerations

  Below you will find a code exercise that can help you to practice Test Driven Development.